zawakin/promptogen/docs/en/docs/getting-started/format-prompt.md

 Example 1:
 Input:
-text: "One sunny afternoon, a group of friends decided to gather at the nearby park to engage in various games and activities.
+text: "One sunny afternoon, a group of friends gathered at a nearby park to engage in various games and activities.
 They played soccer, badminton, and basketball, laughing and enjoying each other's company while creating unforgettable memories together."
 Output:
 summary: """A group of friends enjoyed an afternoon playing sports and making memories at a local park."""
 keywords: [